UCDglobalchange/gdstem/legacy.md

 Over the years, TEM underwent several modifications to include more complex interactions, such as **methane fluxes**, and to **integrate with Earth system models** that coupled terrestrial, atmospheric, and oceanic processes.
 TEM’s influence continues to this day in the form of **GDSTEM**, a **successor model** that builds upon the foundations of TEM.
 GDSTEM incorporates **new data**, **increased complexity in the representation of vegetation and soil**, **improved representation of land management**, **new environmental drivers**, and **refined carbon and nitrogen cycle modeling** to address current global change challenges.

 Today, GDSTEM is used to predict the **long-term impacts of global environmental change**, **of past, present, and future land-use decisions**, and the role of terrestrial ecosystems in the **global carbon budget**.
-It remains one of the most important models for studying the future of ecosystems and informing **climate policy** and **management strategies**.

 ## TEM’s Legacy and Its Continued Impact